L0stSoul/vim-config/README.md

 Tips
 ===
 If you want to make some changes, just fork the repo.
-If this changes will be helpfull for others, don't forget to share it to other through pull request :)
+If this changes will be helpfull for others, don't forget to share it to others through pull request :)